Kailash Love: Transformative Steps Around the Sacred Mountain

 Completion's Celebration

 On the final day of the kora, I walked as if in a trance, absorbing the panoramic views of natural beauty that encompassed the Kailash.
-I also saw people prostrating their way around the entire kora—an act of devotion I deeply admired and respected.
+I waved happily at yaks, wearing bells with meditative sounds.
+I also saw people prostrating their way around the entire kora—an act of faith I deeply admired and respected.

 When we returned to the village of Darchen, someone pointed out a street sign bearing my name.
 I was stunned.
-At that moment, I felt Kailash was celebrating me with a victory trophy.
-And that the mountain was my home.
+At that moment, I felt Kailash itself was celebrating me with a victory trophy, saying, “Well done.
+Welcome home.”

 Mirror of the Soul

 Before heading back to Lhasa, we made a stop at Lake Manasarovar, the highest freshwater lake in the world, believed to cleanse lifetimes of karma.
 It reflected the sky so perfectly, I couldn’t tell where earth ended and heaven began.
 As I dipped my feet into its icy waters, something special stirred within me.
-Perhaps, I was going through a purification process where all my past karmas were disappearing, leaving me as a clean slate.
+Perhaps, I was going through more purification, leaving me as a clean slate.

 Power of Pilgrim Fellowship

 Though this was an inward journey, I wasn’t alone.
-With guides and friends, we weaved a bond that will last forever.
-These people I met—their kindness, courage, and vulnerability—became part of my transformation, my village.
+With locals and friends from the tour, we weaved a bond that will last forever.
+These people I met—their compassion, courage, and vulnerability—became part of my transformation, my village.
 We shared:

 -